ad1tyaaa/100days/round-1.md

 **Progress :** Solved 3 Binary Search problems.

 **Final Thoughts :** Internet finally started working today.
 But, it started working late at night, around 8pm, and I had to work without it before it.
 After it started working again I went ahead and did a lot of studying.
 Well, I did put in 3-4 hours today, but, I did all that just to manage to solve 3 LeetCode problems, they were Medium level though.
 But, i don't know how to feel about this.
 I am putting the time, but, when I compare the progress with the amount of time, I feel dumb for using up so much time for doing "little ?" 😣😣😣

+## day 17 : 26 September

+**Progress :** Solved more Binary Search Problems.

+**Final Thoughts :** Today I solved more Binary Search Problems.
+It's not as simple of an approach as it looks in first glance.
+There actually are a lot of different ways to implement it.
+I mainly just solved a few problems today (some 2-3...) .
+But, I got to learn a lot today.
+Looking forward to tomorrow.